debuggingg/debuggingg.github.io/_posts/2024-06-20-css2-attribute-pseudo-font-space-text-list-color.md

 - Pseudo-class Selector: Applies styles based on the state of the selected tag
 	-  Format: selector:state - Different states are available depending on the selected tag

-* :link: Applies styles when the URL specified in the a tag has never been requested by the browser ex) a:link { color: lime; }
+* link: Applies styles when the URL specified in the a tag has never been requested by the browser ex) a:link { color: lime; }

-* :visited: Applies styles when the URL specified in the a tag has been requested at least once by the browser ex) a:visited { color: red; }
+* visited: Applies styles when the URL specified in the a tag has been requested at least once by the browser ex) a:visited { color: red; }

-* :active: Applies styles when the mouse button is pressed on the tag ex) a:active { color: green; }
+* active: Applies styles when the mouse button is pressed on the tag ex) a:active { color: green; }

-* :hover: Applies styles when the mouse cursor is positioned over the tag ex) a:hover {
+* hover: Applies styles when the mouse cursor is positioned over the tag ex) a:hover {
 		color: blue;
 		text-decoration: underline;
 	}

-* :first-child: Applies styles to the first child tag among child tags ex) ul li:first-child { color: red; }
+* first-child: Applies styles to the first child tag among child tags ex) ul li:first-child { color: red; }

-* :last-child: Applies styles to the last child tag among child tags ex) ul li:last-child { color: green; }
+* last-child: Applies styles to the last child tag among child tags ex) ul li:last-child { color: green; }

-* :nth-child(n): Applies styles to the nth child tag among child tags ex) ul li:nth-child(3) { color: blue; }
+* nth-child(n): Applies styles to the nth child tag among child tags ex) ul li:nth-child(3) { color: blue; }

-* :nth-child(2n): Applies styles to even-numbered child tags ex) ol li:nth-child(2n) { color: gold; }
+* nth-child(2n): Applies styles to even-numbered child tags ex) ol li:nth-child(2n) { color: gold; }
 	  ol li:nth-child(even) { color: gold; }

-* :nth-child(2n-1): Applies styles to odd-numbered child tags ex) ol li:nth-child(2n-1) { color: silver; }
+* nth-child(2n-1): Applies styles to odd-numbered child tags ex) ol li:nth-child(2n-1) { color: silver; }
 	  ol li:nth-child(odd) { color: silver; }
 	  input { border: 1px solid gray; }
 	  input[type='text'] { border: 1px solid maroon; }

-* :not(selector): Applies styles to all tags except the ones selected by the selector ex) input:not([type='text']) { border: 1px solid orange; }
+* not(selector): Applies styles to all tags except the ones selected by the selector ex) input:not([type='text']) { border: 1px solid orange; }

-* :disabled: Applies styles to disabled tags
+* disabled: Applies styles to disabled tags
-* :checked: Applies styles to selected tags in input elements (radio or checkbox)
+* checked: Applies styles to selected tags in input elements (radio or checkbox)
-* :selected: Applies styles to selected items (option tags) in select elements ex) input[type='text']:disabled { border: 1px solid red; }
+* selected: Applies styles to selected items (option tags) in select elements ex) input[type='text']:disabled { border: 1px solid red; }

-* :focus: Applies styles to tags that have focus ex) input:focus { border: 3px double green; }
+* focus: Applies styles to tags that have focus ex) input:focus { border: 3px double green; }

 ## Full Code